A safe, reliable and environmentally sound way to store and generate electricity.

 *According to the U.S. Environmental Protection Agency, carbon-based power sources such as coal and natural gas add about 1,000 pounds of carbon to the atmosphere for every megawatt-hour produced.
 Once operational, the Goldendale project will eliminate more than 1.7 tons of CO2 emissions each year.

-STORING AND GENERATING CARBON-FREE HYDROELECTRICITY
+STORING AND GENERATING RELIABLE HYDROELECTRICITY